 - Social and economic development.

 - Infrastructure development (service delivery).

 - Institutional development and corporate governance.

 - Financial management.

 - Democracy and good governance.

 - Spatial planning and Environment.

 Basic Service Delivery Assessment

-This section will provide information on and analysis of the community's access to municipal services and will include free basic services and backlog data.
+This section is providing information on municipal services and analysis of the community's access to municipal services and will include free basic services and backlog data.

 FREE BASIC SERVICES